SigmaSkid/Tearware/README.md

 Teardown cheat inspired by modern game cheats.

 Access the menu by pressing Insert in-game or through the pause menu.
 Most features can be assigned keyboard shortcuts, by right clicking on them.
+Remove the shortcut by assigning the "enter" key.

 #### [Steam Workshop Page](https://steamcommunity.com/sharedfiles/filedetails/?id=2798126764)
 #### [Github Page](https://github.com/SigmaSkid/Tearware)